 Minor changes must be submitted to the IRB using a Revisions to Approved Research Request form.
 The changes must be approved by the IRB prior to implementation.

 The Director of Human Participants Protection and Research Compliance makes the final determination regarding eligibility for expedited review under these circumstances.
 Minor changes to approved research are reviewed by a member of the IRB as designated by the Director (jointly with the Director), or if administrative in nature (e.g., typographical error), by the Director alone.

 - The investigator and all research team members (co-investigators, research assistants and advisors/sponsors) complete mandatory online training.

-- The investigator reads policies and procedures concerning human subjects research and instructions on how to submit (center of page).
+- The investigator reads policies and procedures concerning research with human subjects and instructions on how to submit (center of page).

 - The investigator visits www.irbnet.org to register (affiliating with Marywood University), and confirms registration via e-mail.
 Co-investigators and research advisors/sponsors must also register.
 Registration by research assistants is optional.